 When Addie Brewington of Kootenai, Idaho, was 6 years old, she saved up $100 of her allowance money to donate to KXLY’s Coats 4 Kids, which collects winter coats and gives them to local children in need.
 Two years later, she got her classmates involved in her charity mission, rallying them to raise $200, which she promised to match with her own allowance, the Bonner County Daily Bee reported.
-In November, Brewington, now 8, and her classmates met their goal and celebrated with a pizza party.

 “Coats 4 Kids doesn’t happen without people giving their time, and to see a kid give her time and care about others is pretty special for us,” KXLY’s sports director Keith Osso told the paper.

 Olivia Bouler: Wildlife Recovery

 Olivia Bouler is an environmental artist and activist who first got involved in the cause when she heard about the 2010 Deepwater Horizon oil spill in the Gulf Coast when she was 10 years old.
 She raised $200,000 for wildlife recovery efforts to help birds that were affected by the spill by creating bird drawings and giving them to people who donated.
 She has been named a White House Champion of Change, and is also a book author, writing and illustrating the book “Olivia’s Birds: Saving the Gulf.”